Deadline: September 27, 2023

 Submission Documentation

 Submissions must explain the nature of the collaboration and demonstrate what students learned and how the community benefited.
 Entries must consist of high-quality digital graphic material and text, maximum of 750 words, submitted through the online system by the nominee in PDF format with up to 20, 8.5×11 pages, no more than 20MB.
-All material must be submitted by September 27, 2023, online at www.acsa-arch.org and the submitter will need to log into the ACSA website in order to submit.
+All material must be submitted by October 9, 2024 (Extended Deadline), online and the submitter must have an ACSA account and log into the ACSA website in order to submit.

 Each submission shall contain the following: